anoma/namada/documentation/dev/src/archive/domain-name-addresses.md

 For convenience, the `namada` top-level address is initially setup to allow initialization of any previously unused second-level address, e.g. `bob.namada` (we may want to revise this before launch to e.g. auction the short ones, like with top-level names to make the process fairer).

 Like in ENS, the addresses are stored on chain by their hash, encoded with [bech32m](https://github.com/bitcoin/bips/blob/master/bip-0350.mediawiki) ([not yet adopted in Zcash](https://github.com/zcash/zips/issues/484)), which is an improved version of [bech32](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki).
 Likewise, this is for two reasons:
-- help preserve privacy of addresses that were not revealed publicly and to prevent trivial enumeration of registered names (of course, you can still try to enumerate by hashes)
+- helps preserve privacy of addresses that were not revealed publicly and to prevent trivial enumeration of registered names (of course, you can still try to enumerate by hashes)
 - using fixed-length string in the ledger simplifies gas accounting